sg-crest A Singapore Government Agency Website

 Common examples of affidavits include:

-• Affidavits in support of a summons or Originating Summons.
+• Affidavits in support of a summons, originating summons or originating application.

 • Affidavits of Evidence-In-Chief, through which a witness presents evidence for a trial.